dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

-## This chapter is in progress {#froc-meanings-intro1}

-TBA As of 11/20/20

 ## Introduction {#froc-meanings-intro}

 Chapter \@ref(froc-empirical) focused on empirical plots possible with FROC data, for example, the FROC, AFROC, wAFROC and inferred ROC plots.
 Expressions were given for computing *operating points* for each plot from z-samples.
 Because of the ambiguity in ordering the two values associated with each operating points (e.g., sensitivity-specificity pairs in ROC plots), operating points should not be used as figures of merit.
 Rather one should use *area measures* derived from operating characteristics.
 This chapter is devoted to a number of such measures for FROC data.

 A generic empirical area under a plot is denoted $A_{\text{oc}}$, where the "oc" subscript denotes the applicable operating characteristic.
 For example, the area under the empirical wAFROC is denoted $A_{\text{wAFROC}}$.
-Calculating areas from operating points using planimetry or geometry is tedious at best. *Needed are formulas for calculating them directly from ratings.* In this sense this chapter is analogous to Chapter \@ref(empiricalAUC) where it was shown that the area under the empirical ROC plot $A_{\text{ROC}}$ equaled the Wilcoxon statistic calculated directly from the ratings, i.e., the Bamber theorem.
+Calculating areas from operating points using planimetry or geometry is tedious at best. *Needed are formulas for calculating them directly from ratings.* In this sense this chapter is analogous to Chapter \@ref(empirical-auc) where it was shown that the area under the empirical ROC plot $A_{\text{ROC}}$ equaled the Wilcoxon statistic calculated directly from the ratings, i.e., the Bamber theorem [@RN2174].

 I make a distinction between *empirical AUC under a plot*, i.e., an area measure, and a *FOM-statistic*, generically denoted $\theta$, that can be computed directly from the ratings.
 While any function of the ratings is a possible FOM-statistic, whether it is useful depends upon whether it can be related to the area under an operating characteristic.
 This chapter derives formulas for FOM-statistics $\theta_{\text{oc}}$, which yield the same values as the areas $A_{\text{oc}}$ under the corresponding empirical operating characteristics.
 The meanings of these FOM-statistics are discussed [@RN2484].